stringfromjava/stringfromjava/README.md

  The name's Kori :3

 - Coding since the age of 11
-- Plays Roblox quite often
-    - RIVALS
-    - Project: Afternight
-    - Noobs in Combat
+- Self taught for three years and now in college
 - Knows 8+ languages
     - Java
     - Python